Managing environmental water

-The NSW Office of Environment and Heritage are also developing Long Term Environmental Water Plans to meet Murray–Darling Basin Plan requirements.
+The NSW Department of Planning, Industry and Environment - Environment, Energy and Science (DPIE EES) are also developing Long Term Environmental Water Plans to meet Murray–Darling Basin Plan requirements.
 These plans draw on local, traditional and scientific knowledge to guide the management of water for the environment over the longer term.

 Nine plans are being developed for all NSW Murray-Darling Basin catchments and will set objectives for five, 10 and 20 year time frames.

 The plans set objectives, targets and watering requirements for key plants, waterbirds, fish and system functions.

 Delivery of environmental water

 Over the past 100 years, we have changed the river systems to make water available for irrigation, industry and domestic purposes.
 This regulation of the river has disrupted the natural flow patterns and affected the environment.
 To improve and maintain the health of the environment, we must be able to deliver water to the environment when and where it needs it most.

 Using water for the environment is most effective and efficient when it is used in response to natural cues such as rainfall and runoff.
 Because our rivers are highly regulated, particularly in the southern part of the Murray-Darling Basin, delivering water for the environment to coincide with natural flows is difficult, and often requires coordination across states.